h-aboutalebi/CovidBiochem/README.md

 ### Instruction to replicate results

 This code is for doing survival prediction and Acute Kidney Injury prediction of COVID-19 patients.
 For survival prediction, use ```main```  branch.
-For Acute Kidney Injury predictio, use ```kidney```  branch.
-The code automatically creates the benchmark dataset online.

 The main file for doing prediction is ```main.py```.
 ```main.py``` has argparser where you can set the model for prediction, change learning rate, select test size and other configs.